Find Trade Colleges

 You’ll be in good company if you decide to attend Mountain Empire Community College.
 It ranked #3 on our 2023 Best Value Allied Health Professions Basic Certificate Schools in Virginia list.
 Located in the town of Big Stone Gap, MECC is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at MECC are $4,725 a year.
+In-state tuition fees for undergraduate students at MECC are $4,725 per year.

 Full Allied Health Professions at Mountain Empire Community College Report